livingthdrm/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. A script that lists global variables

 6. A script that lists all local variables, environment variables and functions

+7. A script that creates a local variable